Key drug-pricing bill capping insulin costs faces hurdles in Congress

 But even if an insulin cap does get through the Senate, the GOP-controlled House is unlikely to support such a measure.

-Rep. Brett Guthrie (R-Ky.), chairman of the Energy and Commerce Health subcommittee, said he’s concerned insulin caps would lead to shortages.
+GOP Rep. Brett Guthrie of Kentucky, chairman of the Energy and Commerce Health subcommittee, said he’s concerned insulin caps would lead to shortages.

 “We aren’t preventing people from getting access to the drugs.
 So we want it to be absolutely affordable; we will absolutely negotiate with anybody on that.
 But we also want to make sure we don’t make it a shortage either,” Guthrie said.